IbrahimKhalilRatul/Book_Recommendation_System/README.md

 4.Customizable Recommendations: Allows users to specify the number of recommendations they want.

 5.Easy to Use: The code is well-documented and easy to run.

+**Dataset**

+The project uses the Goodreads Dataset, which contains metadata about books, including:

+Title: The title of the book.

+Authors: The author(s) of the book.

+Description: A brief description of the book.

+Average Rating: The average rating of the book.

+ISBN: The ISBN number of the book.

+Language: The language of the book.

+Number of Pages: The number of pages in the book.

+Ratings Count: The number of ratings the book has received.

+Text Reviews Count: The number of text reviews the book has received.

+You can download the dataset from Kaggle.

+**Installation**

+To run this project, you need to install the following Python libraries: pip install pandas numpy scikit-learn sentence-transformers